Krishna33pal/js-practice-demo/README.md

 # js-practice-demo
-This is pratice of java
+This is pratice of javascript